 In fulfillment of its obligation of communion with all who call upon the name of Christ this church shall recognize and sustain responsible relationships of mutual counsel and cooperation with such regional, state, national, and international ecclesiastical bodies in keeping with its character and covenant as shall be determined by a two-thirds (2/3) vote of its active corporate members present and voting at a business meeting called for that purpose.
-We have chosen to affiliate with American Baptist Churches of Maine and American Baptist Churches, USA.
-It may withdraw from such affiliation by a like vote at a similar meeting.
+We have chosen to be a non-denominational church in the Reformed tradition.

 ARTICLE IV – Membership